Project-Interoperability/project-interoperability.github.io/README.md

 * Private industry: Project Interoperability provides a common language to help industry respond to RFIs and hold conversations with federal customers about their needs.
 * Architect: When setting up models, schemas, and deciding what standards to apply, Project Interoperability guides decision making around architecture details.

+## How to Contribute

-We are making the content available on GitHub so that you can share feedback and suggestions for improving these tools and resources.
+We are making this content available on GitHub so that you can share feedback and suggestions for improving these tools and resources.
 If you are new to GitHub, you should check out our guide to [contributing](/contributing/).
 Any other questions?
-Reach out to us by creating an issue or [sending us a message](http://ise.gov/contact).
+Reach out to us by [creating an issue](https://github.com/Project-Interoperability/project-interoperability.github.io/issues/new) or [sending us a message](http://ise.gov/contact).

-## How to Contribute

 This project constitutes a collaborative work ("open source").
 Federal employees and members of the public are encouraged to improve the project by contributing.

-For information on how to contribute, please see the [how to contribute](CONTRIBUTING.md)

 ## License